AgoraIO-Community/CallAPI/Android/README.md

       null,
       _createRtcEngine(),
       CallMode.Pure1v1,
-      CallRole.CALLER,  // Pure 1v1 can only be set as the callier mLeftCanvas,
+      CallRole.CALLER,  // Pure 1v1 can only be set as the caller mLeftCanvas,
       mRightCanvas,
       false